 Get Started with Topical Application

 I think the easiest way for a beginning oil dabbler to start with using oils topically is to put immune system supporting oils on the soles of the feet.
 Young Living’s Thieves blend is a fantastic (and VERY popular) one that smells amazing.
-And it comes in the Premium Starter Kit.
-But you can also use single oils and blends by other brands.
+Other great options include Plant Therapy’s Germ Fighter, Germ Destroyer (KID SAFE!), and Immune Aid.

 Some great single oils for immune system support: Frankincense, Lemon, Cinnamon Leaf, Cinnamon Bark, Eucalyptus, Bergamot, and Lavender, among many others.